Columbia University College of Dental Medicine - Continuing Education Course

 All potential cases MUST be approved by the course director.
 After surgery you will be responsible for doing the restoration work in your own office.

-Part II A - Clinical Observations: $250 fee for observing two dental implant procedures.
+Part II A - Live Surgery Clinical Observations: $250 fee for observing two dental implant procedures.
 These may be on the same day or on two different days.
 Payable by check to: Columbia University.

 You may choose to participate only in Part II A (observation), or continue to Part II B (implant placement).

-Fee - subject to adjustment: A $1,450 fee includes the cost of placing up to two dental implants on your referred patient.
-Payable by credit card or check prior to treatment.
+Fee - subject to adjustment: A $1,750 fee includes the cost of placing up to two dental implants (@ $725 each) on your referred patient.
+You may pay for the implants or you may have your patient pay for them directly to the clinic.

-Materials Fees: Fees for all other materials are additional and must be paid directly to the clinic, by you or your patient, on the day of surgery prior to implant placement: Implants ($600 each); bone grafting material ($90-$400), cone bean scans ($150 each) plus cost for any other materials.
+Materials Fees: Fees for all other materials are additional and must be paid directly to the clinic, by you or your patient, on the day of surgery prior to implant placement: additional implants ($725 each); bone grafting material ($75-$1,100 depending on type used), cone bean scans ($150 each) plus cost for any other materials.
 Exception: You may provide your patient's recent cone beam scans.

 MORE COMPLEX WORK: When you identify a patient requiring more complex work, such as a sinus lift, you will assist a Columbia faculty member or resident.
 Pricing depends on the procedure performed, the cost of which may be covered by you or your patient.
 In addition to the cost of the cone beam scan and implant, a $1,000 fee applies for sinus lifts and advanced bone grafts.